Show Me Sphynx

 As I research and try new products, I will post updated of the results on the support group page.
 I will be sending each kitten home with a baby cotton wash cloth in their gift basket.
 They work much better than the large wash cloths on getting into the skin fold underneath the kittens.

 A sphynx cats skin is VERY sensitive to most detergents because of the chemicals and dyes in them.
 Be on the lookout for rashes and hives after contact with fabrics like towels, wash cloths, clothes and blankets.
 We use a chemical and dye free hypoallergenic detergent call Seventh Generation Free and Clear on all the towels, wash clothes, clothes and blankets used on our cats/kittens.
+Any brand of dye-free and perfume clear detergent for sensitive skin should work.
 A number of Sphynx owners have had issues with Tide.
 We have never had a cat or kitten get rashes or hives from this detergent.
 Wash all new clothes, sweaters before putting them on your kittens.
 I recommend having a dedicated towel for your kitten/cat.

 Sphynx babies get cold easily and need warm places to cuddle up and stay warm when not cuddling with their family members.
 All our cats/kittens prefer hooded beds over the open beds.
 The hooded beds/igloos retain heat better and they seem to feel more secure having their own little cubby to hide in.
-We get the Harmony Igloo hooded bed from Petco and have them delivered.
-The pad inside is removable and washable.
-They have different colors available for boys or girls.
+We get the Harmony Igloo hooded beds from Petco.

 NOTE: Be very careful getting anything heated that does not have a cord protector on it.
 If your kitten bites the cord, it could go very badly for both of you.